 Courses selected will build an HM concentration specialty area.

-- Students must select a supporting area that emphasizes course work outside of the HM program.
-Students develop this supporting area with the assistance of an outside committee member.
+Students must select a supporting area which emphasizes course work outside of the SHM program.
+Outside committee member(s) should represent students' outside supporting area.

 Additional Program Requirements:

 All graduate students must participate in SHM Research Mixers when offered as well as peer graduate students' Final Defense.

 All Ph.D.
 Candidates must make at least three (3) conference presentations, refereed, prior to graduation.
 This is in addition, and separate from, the required participation at the Graduate Exhibition Ph.D. candidate must also participate in at least once before graduating.

 All Ph.D.
 Candidates are expected to teach at least one (1) semester, if courses available, before graduating.
 Alternative options, such as tutoring, will be available if not.

 Three (3) submissions to a refereed journal are required before a Ph.D. candidate is allowed to sit for the final oral exam (Ph.D.
 Final Defense).

 - Meet Vital Deadlines

 - Upon successful completion of the Qualifying Exam, students must submit the Committee Appointment Form to the Graduate Administrative Assistant within three (3) months and no later than one (1) year from the date of passing.